Abhiram-TK/Google-Market-Odyssey/README.md

 ## Problem Statement

 In today's rapidly evolving financial landscape, investors and traders face challenges in effectively analyzing historical stock market data to make informed decisions.
-Existing solutions often lack the specificity and depth required to uncover actionable insights and navigate market dynamics confidently.
+Existing solutions sometimes lack the specificity and depth needed to fully uncover actionable insights and confidently navigate market dynamics.

 ### Key Objectives

 - Develop a comprehensive Power BI dashboard tailored for analyzing Google's historical stock market data.
 - Provide users with intuitive and insightful tools to facilitate informed decision-making in the stock market.
-- Enhance user experience by offering real-time updates on critical metrics, flexible analysis options, and predictive capabilities.
  - Enable users to identify patterns, correlations, and outliers in market dynamics through advanced visualizations.
  - Empower users with actionable insights and proactive investment strategies through forecasting features.